commit-check/commit-check.github.io/docs/index.md

 <div class="grid cards" markdown>

-- :material-chart-line: **Built in Open Source**
+- :material-chart-line: **Free & Powerful**

     ---

-    Open-source and MIT-licensed.
-Bringing contributors together to empower impactful commit-check projects in open source and beyond.
+    A fully open-source solution for validating commits, branches, and more — simple, reliable, and community-driven.

 - :material-cog: **Zero Configuration**

     ---

-    Works out of the box with sensible defaults.
-Advanced users can customize every aspect to match their commit and branch standards.
+    Works right out of the box with smart defaults.
+Power users can easily customize rules to fit their team’s workflow.

 - :material-devices: **Works Everywhere**

     ---

-    GitHub Actions, Pre-commit, Command Line – integrate anywhere your code lives.
+    GitHub Actions, pre-commit hooks, or the command line — integrate Commit Check anywhere your code lives.

 </div>